Stalim/iFree/README.md

    - Generates native iOS code using `expo prebuild`
    - Installs CocoaPods dependencies
    - Builds the app using `xcodebuild`
+   - Creates a tarball (.tar.gz) of the build files
-   - Uploads the build as an artifact
+   - Uploads the build using GitHub's REST API

 3. **Downloading the Build**:
    - Go to the "Actions" tab in the GitHub repository
    - Select the most recent workflow run
    - Scroll down to the "Artifacts" section
    - Download the "ios-build" artifact
-   - Extract the .zip file to access the iOS app
+   - Extract the .tar.gz file to access the iOS app

 ### Requirements